phusion/holy-build-box/README.md

 Supporting graphical applications such as those based on GTK, Qt, SDL, OpenGL etc is outside the scope of this project.

 This is however not a technical limitation, but merely a focus one.
 We, the Holy Build Box maintainers, have no interest in spending time to support graphical applications, but we welcome contributors who would like to take on this challenge.
-[Email us](mailto:info@phusion.nl) if you are interested, or submit a pull request.
+[Contact us](https://github.com/FooBarWidget/holy-build-box/discussions) if you are interested, or submit a pull request.

 ### How should I deal with interpreted applications, such as ones written in Ruby, Python or Node.js?